-Often, lower-cost services have a waiting list.
+Often, lower-cost services have waiting lists.
 Should a session not be immediately available, you are invited to join the Westside Therapy waiting list.
 The website provides comprehensive information.
-Please don't hesitate to call if you have any additional questions.

-My personal profile in listed on the National Counselling Society website, should you wish to read more about me.
+Melanie's profile in listed on the National Counselling Society website.
 Fiona Claydon's profile is listed on the BACP website.

 Training, qualifications & experience